jloughry/Unicode/README.md

 <a name="update20140627"/>*(27th June 2014)*

-- The new symbols 23FB POWER SYMBOL, 23FC POWER ON-OFF SYMBOL, 23FD POWER ON SYMBOL, and 1F32D BLACK WANING CRESCENT MOON (use for POWER SLEEP SYMBOL), together with the new cross reference on 2B58 HEAVY CIRCLE (use for POWER OFF SYMBOL) appear in the [Draft Additional Repertoire for Amendment 2 to ISO/IEC 10646:2014 (4th Edition)](http://www.unicode.org/L2/L2014/14142-10646-4th-pdam2.pdf).
+- The new symbols 23FB POWER SYMBOL, 23FC POWER ON-OFF SYMBOL, 23FD POWER ON SYMBOL, and <s>1F32D BLACK WANING CRESCENT MOON (use for POWER SLEEP SYMBOL)</s>
+23FE POWER SLEEP SYMBOL, together with the new cross reference on 2B58 HEAVY CIRCLE (use for POWER OFF SYMBOL) appear in the [Draft Additional Repertoire for Amendment 2 to ISO/IEC 10646:2014 (4th Edition)](http://www.unicode.org/L2/L2014/14142-10646-4th-pdam2.pdf).
 The draft